anmolanand2001/Firewalld_config/README.md

 # Firewalld_Setup_&_Config

-Hello,
-I've been assigned the DevOps task number 4 (Configure Firewalld using nftables on a linux VM).
-Setting up a firewalld using nftables in Linux involves several steps.
-Before proceeding.

 **Firewalld** is a dynamic firewall management tool for Linux operating systems, designed to simplify the process of configuring and managing firewall rules.
 It is a front-end interface to the underlying firewall frameworks, such as iptables and nftables.
 It provides a higher-level abstraction that makes it easier for administrators to set up and maintain firewall rules without directly dealing with complex low-level configurations.